croese/SwiftBackendRefactorChallenge/README.md

-# BikeDistributor
+# Swift BikeDistributor

-A description of this package.
+Translation of bike distributor challenge's C# code into Swift as an exercise. **NO** solutions.